-Infectious coryza (IC) is an acute respiratory disease of chickens caused by two species of bacteria which include Avibacterium paragallinarum
+Infectious coryza (IC) is an acute upper respiratory disease of chickens caused by Avibacterium paragallinarum

 - Direct isolation: For direct isolation, the pathogen can be isolated from sterile cotton swabs obtained from the infraorbital sinus, trachea, and air sac.
 To be an effective form of diagnosis, the pathogen must be isolated during the acute stage of infection (1 to 7 days of the incubation period).

 - Hemagglutination inhibition (HI) test: There are three main forms of HI tests available, which are widely used for detecting changes in antibody titers, in cases of field infection or vaccination, and for evaluating the prevalence of IC within flocks.